ytanay/cargomaster/README.md

 Before we start...
 ------------------

-Tell me it isn't... easier on the eyes.
+Cargomaster attempts to be... easier on the eyes.

 ```js
 //jade